-The total amount of the lump sum payment available depends on the type and severity of the injury sustained, which is outlined in our Table of benefits found in the sporting injuries and benefits guide at the bottom of this page.
+The total amount of the lump sum payment available depends on the type and severity of the injury sustained, which is outlined in the Sporting injuries and benefits guide at the bottom of this page.

 Types of payments